arnfaldur/deeper/README.md

 Note that compilation takes around five minutes.

-To generate a new map, close the program, run:
+To generate a new map, close the program and run:

 ```shell
 cargo test --release
 cargo run --release
 ```

+The generation can take around 30 seconds.

 The `--release` flag is not strictly necessary, if it's removed the project is compiled in debug mode.
 You should either always use the flag or never.